gdalle/phd-resources/pages/general/writing.md

 ### Markdown

 - [Markdown guide](https://www.markdownguide.org/): A step-by-step guide to everything you can do with Markdown
-- [Obsidian](https://obsidian.md/): Organize and connect references and notes using Markdown, following the Zettelkasten method
-- [Zettlr](https://www.zettlr.com/): An alternative to Obsidian
 - [Marktext](https://github.com/marktext/marktext): Open source Markdown editor

 ### LaTeX